 COVID-19 Resources & Updates

 CLRC is committed to supporting its member libraries and library staff during this difficult time.
-Due to concerns about the spread of the coronavirus, the Central New York Library Resouces Council has canceled all in-person professional development events and meetings through May 20, 2020 and hope to reschedule at a later date.
-As the situation evolves we will make determinations concerning the status of meetings and events beyond these dates, while following recommendations issued by state and federal authorities.
-CLRC will be workiing remotely until further notice at which point we will reassess our situation.
-All staff are reachable via email and phone as usual.
+Due to concerns about the spread of the coronavirus, the Central New York Library Resouces Council has canceled all in-person professional development events and meetings for the foreseeable future.
+As the situation evolves we will make determinations concerning the status of meetings and events, while following recommendations issued by state and federal authorities.
+CLRC will be working remotely until further notice at which point we will reassess our situation.
+All staff members are reachable via email and phone as usual.
 We do not expect any disruption to CLRC services.

-Tuesdays at Ten – Next Meeting July 21 at 10 a.m.
+Second Tuesday at Ten – Next Meeting February 9 at 10 a.m.

 For those joining by phone: 1-646-876-9923

 Guidelines regarding COVID-19 and the virus vaccine are changing frequently.
 You can find updates and more information here.

 We also recommend following CDC recommendations to slow the spread of the virus.